19hours/sg-statutes/Acts/Endangered Species (Import and Export) Act.md

 1.

 PSITTACIFORMES spp\.
-(Except the species included in Appendix I andAgapornis roseicollis, Melopsittacus undulatus,Nymphicus hollandicusandPsittacula krameri, which are not included in the Appendices)
+(Except the species included in Appendix I andAgapornis roseicollis,Melopsittacus undulatus,Nymphicus hollandicusandPsittacula krameri, which are not included in the Appendices)

 A